 If you accept this notice, your choice will be saved and the page will refresh.

 How would you compare your two bosses, Eric Bischoff and Vince McMahon?

 They both want to be number one, Eric was the young upstart that actually knocked Vince on his butt for a while and that is the reason why I believe Eric deserves to be in the WWE Hall of Fame and I hope somewhere down the line he is inducted.
 This might be the stage of Eric getting inducted himself because I gave them five names and Jake is the one I really wanted and I told them that but Jake has already gone through everything.
 They always look to feature someone that they can bring back and there couldn’t be a better way of bringing Eric back.

 Vince was always spot on with my career, he was tough, we would not push me at the times when my stuff was happening.
 I respected it but it did piss me off sometimes, however it made me work harder and made me better, so it was a good thing.

 Have you got any special events planned for WrestleMania week in Orlando?

 It’s funny because my wife talked me out of doing a workshop for DDP Yoga because she wanted me just to enjoy the time.
 I then got a call from WWE and they said that Susan G Komen are running a yoga event and they want me to host it.

 What I do is the anti yoga and I developed DDP Yoga for the people that wouldn’t be caught dead doing yoga, hence why I don’t let anybody call what I do yoga.
 The people at Susan G Komen love what we are doing and there is a company called Manduka who do have clothing and mats, their mats are the best and mine are the second best.
-Manduka are a strong company and they are co hosting the event along with Susan G Komen called project: OM, and I’m now onboard as well.
+Manduka is a strong company and they are co-hosting the event along with Susan G Komen called project: OM, and I’m now on board as well.

 For more information on the Manduka & Susan G Komen project: OM visit Manduka.com/projectom